yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 ```
 The StateFlow version is not thread-safe.
 Although StateFlow's methods are safe to call concurrently, it does not provide atomicity guarantee for the read-and-increment operation.

 I wrote a demo app that demonstrates that DataStore increments the counter correctly while SharedPreferences does not.
+The test cases are separated from the UI and can be inspected [here](https://github.com/yujinyan/jetpack-playground/blob/master/app/src/main/java/me/yujinyan/playground/atomicity/DataAtomicityTests.kt).

 ## Actor-based concurrency control

 [[tip | 🚧]]
 | This analysis is based on Jetpack DataStore 1.0.0-alpha07.
 Its API and implementation are subject to significant change.

-In its implementation, DataStore provides atomicity guarantee by using actors, as described in the aforementioned Kotlin documentation.
+In its implementation, DataStore provides atomicity guarantee by using actors, as described in the [aforementioned Kotlin documentation](https://kotlinlang.org/docs/shared-mutable-state-and-concurrency.html#actors).
 Conceptually, an actor is a worker that receives messages from a mailbox.
 States like counter values are encapsulated inside the actor, thus eliminating shared mutable states.

 It's customary to use Kotlin's sealed class to represent messages the actor is able to process.
 DataStore's actor receives something like this: